internet safety

 • Use Internet safeguard functions (software or services that filter or block inappropriate web sites, e-mail, and other materials).

 Parental controls and filtering software also can help you protect your daughter from online predators and inappropriate adult content.
-Most important, talk to her about the dangers of interacting with strangers online and remind her that people online often don’t tell the truth.
-Also make her aware that while most online solicitation is from people met online, a fair amount comes from friends and acquaintances, as does a great deal of online harassment.
+It is also very important to talk to her about the dangers of interacting with strangers online and remind her that people online often don’t tell the truth.
+Also make her aware that while some online solicitation is from friends and acquaintances, often it can be from people unknown to you and that this can come with a great deal of online harassment.
 Discuss with your teen how to handle these particular situations in a constructive manner.

-If and when your teen admits to receipt of wanted internet material, use the admission of a receipt of unsolicited messages as a forum to talk about internet safety.
+If and when your teen admits to receipt of unwanted internet material, use the admission as a forum to talk about internet safety.